smartarch/extremexp-llm/patterns.md

 ---

-### Links in flow
+### Link existence

-Rationale: Can the LLM understand flow links between tasks?
+Rationale: Can the LLM determine if there is a flow link between two tasks?

 Parameters: